Skip to main content

 Where it fits in the workflow

-- Initiating the waiver request process for related forms exchange visitors.
+• Initiates the waiver process for related forms visa holders.

 Who uses it

-Form DS-3035 is intended for J-1 exchange visitors who are subject to the two-year home-country physical presence requirement and seek a waiver of this obligation.
-Applicants must demonstrate eligibility for a waiver, such as exceptional hardship or persecution, and submit the form to the Department of State's Waiver Review Division for a recommendation.
-Additionally, those applying on the basis of exceptional hardship or persecution must also file Form 612 with U.S. Citizenship and Immigration Services.
-Filing Form DS-3035 does not guarantee approval, and applicants should ensure they meet all eligibility criteria before submission.
+The DS-3035 form is intended for J-1 exchange visitors seeking a waiver of the two-year home-country physical presence requirement.
+This form is filed with the Department of State's Waiver Review Division.
+Applicants who are pursuing waivers based on exceptional hardship or persecution must also submit Form 612 to U.S. Citizenship and Immigration Services.
+Filing the DS-3035 does not guarantee approval, and applicants should ensure they meet the eligibility requirements for their specific waiver category.

 When it is used